 You care about your employees and customers.

 Yes, I did save this for last as I want it to be among the thoughts I leave you with.
-Learning about the benefits of strong, well-defined corporate culture is an obvious first step for any organization who values their people and customers.
+Learning about the benefits of strong, well-defined corporate culture is an obvious first step for any organization that values its people and customers.
 This will be different for each organization, as gaming rooms are not a one-size-fits-all type of benefit.
-It is also important to realize that stress and frustration exists at every level of an organization, in every job, so be clear on that fact that this is not a rainbows and sunshine solution.
+It is also important to realize that stress and frustration exist at every level of an organization, in every job, so be clear on the fact that this is not a rainbows and sunshine solution.
 It is; however, a good first step to teaching your employees what you, as an organization, stand for and what is valued.
 Leadership inevitably has to take the lead and set the example that will trickle down to other levels of the organization.
 If you have leaders that don’t care and act bothered every time someone knocks on their door, you will have the same attitude in other layers of your organization.